 Radio Stars

 UK author and media personality Richard Osmond recently announced on his own podcast that audio books are the fastest-growing format in the publishing industry.
 The reason being that you can listen to an audio book while driving, gardening, lulling yourself to sleep or even … ironing!
-In other words, feel free to multitask – safely. … Continue reading Radio Stars
+In other words, you are free to multitask – … Continue reading Radio Stars

 Books, Bans, and the Battle for the Soul of a Nation